shivangvsingh5/Routing-Protocols/README.md

 4. Multiple *.pcap* files containing traffic through different nodes.

 Also, I have calculated **Transmission Range**, **Delay** and Switched between different routing protocols, including **DSR, AODV and DSDV**.

+Also, i have written a Parser Code, for parsing the files and a Delay Code, for setting the Delays both in PYTHON.